NVIDIA/aistore/deploy/prod/k8s/README.md

 ### Node Labeling

 The target and gateway pods are created in DaemonSets, controlled by k8s node labeling.
 You need to label:

-*   All intended gateway nodes (ie k8s nodes to host gateway pods, one per node) with `ais-proxy-type=electable`
+*   All designated gateway nodes (ie k8s nodes to host gateway pods, one per node) with `nvidia.com/ais-proxy=<release>-electable`
-*   Exactly one, it doesn’t matter which, of the gateway nodes must also be labeled `initial_primary_proxy=yes`
+*   Exactly one, it doesn’t matter which, of the gateway nodes must also be labeled `nvidia.com/ais-initial-primary-proxy=<release>`
-*   All intended target nodes must be labeled `ais-target-node=yes`
+*   All designated target nodes must be labeled `nvidia.com/ais-target=<release>` in which <release> is the name of the Helm release you use in `helm install --name=...`

 There’s no need to start in the final intended configuration, for example you can start a cluster with just one proxy (which will have to be that labeled initial primary) and a single target node and label additional nodes as required.
 You can label nodes before Helm install or after.